 Cooper's order also stipulates that these establishments are to conduct business by appointment only; all employees and customers must wear face masks (long term care facilities are the only other industry with such statutory requirement).

-Notably, bars, nightclubs, gyms and health clubs must remain closed, according to the new order.
+Notably, gyms and health clubs must remain closed, according to the new order.
 Though Cooper and health officials had expressed hope the trends in new cases and testing would allow modified openings, the Governor explained that recent data and metrics compelled them to "back off" further lifting restrictions.

 Pools may reopen at 50 percent capacity.